qualityshepherd/brine/posts/southern_coast.md

  6 | **Trapped Dybbuk** A spirit trapped in an ornate silver cage, unable to possess the living.
 She has a letter containing an ancient possession ritual.
 If the party delivers this letter to someone of their choosing, she will share the victim's wealth once possessed.
  7   | **Rune Stone** a weathered stone that transports anyone touching it to its twin in an adjacent hex (d6: 6=North, continuing clockwise) during twilight (1 hour at dusk/dawn).
 This is the secret to the Sandits appearing from nowhere and they will kill to protect it.
 The stones are typically half-buried in sand and easily overlooked.
  8   | **Lost Mage** asks the party how to get back to Yagul Fane without admitting he is lost.
- 9   | **Nomadic Tribe** Know the sands better than you know your home.
-Their hospitality is legendary, their vengeance more so.
-They may trade information in exchange for assistance in fending off Sandits.
+ 9   | **Dustfolk** know the sands better than you know your home.
+Their hospitality is legendary, as is their vengeance.
+They may ask or offer to share a fire, a meal, assistance, or information.
  10  | **Oasis Mirage**, a cache of valuable relics hidden beneath the shimmering surface of water.
 Grasping at them yields only sand.
 Twilight reveals the truth: they are just a reflection; the real pool floats inverted twenty feet above.
  11+ | No encounter